It's been a busy year for the Australian data center market – with acquisitions and growth dominating the industry. It's no wonder why.

 5. Everything will revolve around the edge

-According to Gartner, “As the volume and velocity of data increases, so too does the inefficiency of streaming all this information to a cloud or data centre for processing.”
+According to Gartner, “As the volume and velocity of data increases, so too does the inefficiency of streaming all this information to a cloud or data center for processing.

 In the last 12 months, we've seen organisations far and wide are working hard to decentralise compute power and place it closer to the point where data is generated.
 And this is a trend not going anywhere.